MAN 607 Managing the Family Business (Spring 2027)

 Course Outline

-The course is structured into four block seminar days spread over five weeks in FSS 2026.
-Each block day includes two theoretical lectures delivered by each of the three teaching instructors from Mannheim University, NHH and UNWE followed by a guest lecture from a speaker representing a renowned, local family business, providing practical context to the theoretical concepts.
+The course is structured into five block seminar days spread over six weeks in FSS 2027.
+Each block day includes two theoretical lectures delivered by each of the teaching instructors from Mannheim University and NHH and a guest lecture from a speaker representing a renowned, local family business, providing practical context to the theoretical concepts.
 Afterward, students work collaboratively in small groups to analyze case studies related to the lecture topics, preparing for the final presentation.
 On the last block day, students present their group case studies.

 Learning outcomes